kean/articles/2021-11-22-api-client.markdown

 <span class="p">}</span>
 </code></pre></div></div>

-> **Actor Runtime**
->
 > Initially, I wasn’t sure whether using actors to send work to a different “thread” was a good idea – the primary role of actors is to protect mutable state.
 But if you watch [Swift concurrency: Update a sample app (WWDC21)](https://developer.apple.com/videos/play/wwdc2021/10194/), you'll see on minute 36 [Ben Cohen](https://twitter.com/AirspeedSwift) suggesting replacing a serial `DispatchQueue` with an actor to perform work in background.
-It's not exactly the same thing, because actor runtime [doesn't use](https://developer.apple.com/videos/play/wwdc2021/10254/) GCD, but it's close enough for this scenario.
+It's not exactly the same thing, because actor runtime [doesn't use](https://developer.apple.com/videos/play/wwdc2021/10254/) GCD, but it seems close enough for this scenario.
+If you want to parallelize decoding, you'll might look for other approaches.
+One of the advantages of the new system is that even if you use `Task.detached`, you no longer risk causing thread explosion.
 {:.info}

 Getting back to `Codable`, I think we, as a developer community, have finally tackled the challenge of parsing JSON in Swift.
 So I'm not going to focus on it.
 If you want to learn more, I wrote [a post](https://kean.blog/post/codable-tips-and-tricks) a couple of years ago with some `Codable` tips – most are still relevant today.
 For example, it has [some ideas](https://kean.blog/post/codable-tips-and-tricks#5-encoding-patch-parameter) on encoding PATCH, which is useful for REST APIs.